NotQuiteAmish/aoc_scoreboard/README.md

 This is a program to parse the JSON given by the Advent of Code API for local leaderboards.

-Currently, the only feature is that it will print out the
+Currently, the only feature is that it will print out the completion times for each user, day by day.

 ## Installation

-`git clone git@github.com:NotQuiteAmish/aoc_scoreboard.git` \
+`git clone git@github.com:NotQuiteAmish/aoc_scoreboard.git`

 `pip install -r requirements.txt`